-Glen Carbon, Illinois - Girl Scouts of Southern Illinois (GSSI) has received a \$25,000 grant from the Monsanto Fund to support Girl Scout robotics teams in Jersey, Macoupin, Madison, Monroe and St. Clair counties.
-Robotics are a key component of GSSI's commitment to giving girls opportunities and guidance in science, engineering, technology and math (STEM).
+GLEN CARBON - Girl Scouts of Southern Illinois (GSSI) has received a \$25,000 grant from the Monsanto Fund to support Girl Scout STEM Robotics Leadership in Jersey, Macoupin, Madison and St. Clair counties.
+Robotics are a key component of GSSI's commitment to giving girls opportunities and guidance in science, technology, engineering, and math (STEM).
 By participating in three different robotics leagues at three different age levels, GSSI aims to engage more girls across southern Illinois in STEM, so that they can explore valuable career options, build critical thinking and technical skills and sustain a lifelong interest in topics that many girls drift away from by middle school.